 European Technology and Innovation Platform Bioenergy – Support of Renewable Fuels and Advanced Bioenergy Stakeholders 2

-- Collaboration and interaction with other relevant initiatives addressing renewable fuels, decarbonisation of transport, bioenergy and biomass valorisation / bio-based value chains;
+- Collaboration and interaction with other relevant initiatives related to renewable fuels, decarbonisation of transport, bioenergy and biomass valorisation / bio-based value chains;

-- Engagement with stakeholders to better understand the actor perspective and the socio-technical aspects of technology development and implementation with a special focus on support for outreach and engagement of actors in the civil society;
+- Engaging stakeholders to better understand the stakeholder perspective and socio-technical aspects of technology development and implementation with a particular focus on supporting outreach and engagement of civil society actors;

-- Assistance to the European Commission and Member States in defining research programmes, financial instruments, while addressing lower TRL research needs as well as advancing close to market technologies.
+- Supporting the European Commission and Member States in defining research programmes and funding instruments, while reducing the need for TRL research and advancing near-market technologies.

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825179.
+This project was funded by the European Union's Horizon 2020 research and innovation programme under grant agreement No 825179.